iotaledger/stronghold.rs/client/README.md

 ## Stronghold Client

 This is the official client layer of Stronghold.
-It provides a Riker actor model system for easy Interface as well as functional passthrough to Stronghold's internal actor system for integrators not using Riker.
+It uses the Riker actor model and provides an easy interface which acts as a functional passthrough to Stronghold's internal actor system.

 **Stronghold Interface**:
 - `init_stronghold_system`: Initializes a new instance of the Stronghold system.
 Sets up the first client actor.
 Accepts a `ActorSystem`, the first `client_path`: `Vec<u8>` and any `StrongholdFlags` which pertain to the first actor.